AMeddis/Meta-analysis-for-competing-risk/README.md

 We provide:

 - compR: a data set with trial id (trial), group of treatment (grpCT), time of event (failure_time), type of event (failure_type), treatment information (treated/control) and age (continuous variable)
-- Meta-analysis for competing risks: script with all the function in R we implemented for:
+- Meta-analysis for compR: script with all the function in R we implemented for:

          -forest plot (treatment effect and quantification of heterogeneity)